anaran/PunchCardFox/PunchCardFirefoxOs/README2.md

 ## Content Security Policy

 Did not work:

-    "csp": "default-src *; script-src *; object-src 'none'; style-src 'self' 'unsafe-inline' 'unsafe-eval'", to overcome CSP error in pouchdb when querying couchdb view.
+    "csp": "default-src *; script-src *; object-src 'none'; style-src 'self' 'unsafe-inline' 'unsafe-eval'",

+to overcome CSP error in pouchdb when querying couchdb view.

 According to daleharvey#pouchdb views cannot work in fxos privileged apps.

-I was able to run a trivial `by_clockout` query from a couchdb replicated view using [pouchdb.mapreduce.noeval](https://github.com/evidenceprime/pouchdb.mapreduce.noeval#pouchdbmapreducenoeval)
+I was able to run a trivial query on view `'foolin/by_start'` (replicated from a couchdb) using [pouchdb.mapreduce.noeval](https://github.com/evidenceprime/pouchdb.mapreduce.noeval#pouchdbmapreducenoeval)
 ## TODO